isomerpages/moe-lakesidepri/announcements-and-latest-happenings/latest-happenings/_posts/2026-05-19-post-P4 Applied Learning Programme – Little Explorers Camp 2026.md

 ---
 <div style="font-size:14pt;" align="justify">As part of the P4 Applied Learning Programme, students delved into the theme of food sustainability through a range of authentic and engaging learning experiences.
 In Science lessons, they planted onions to better understand the conditions needed for crops to thrive, while a Physical Education orienteering activity challenged them to identify suitable spaces within the school for sustainable food-growing efforts.
 <br><br>
 One of the highlights of the Little Explorers Camp was a learning journey to Nippon Koi Farm, where students gained insights into how innovation and sustainable practices contribute to Singapore’s food security efforts.
-Back in school, students applied the Design Thinking process to develop ideas for sustainable eco-plots, creating LEGO prototypes and presenting their concepts through Google Slides.
+Back in school, students applied the Design Thinking process to develop ideas for sustainable eco-plots, creating LEGO prototypes and presenting their concepts through Google Slides under the facilitation led by our teachers and supported by parent volunteers from our Parents Support Group.
 <br><br>
 Through these interdisciplinary experiences, students strengthened important 21st Century Competencies such as adaptive thinking, collaboration, and communication.</div>
 <br>